-Geōde Environmental—a certified DBE, SBE, and WBE—is an environmental and urban planning firm based in California’s Eastern Sierra region.
-Geōde is positioned at the nexus of science and policy with intimate knowledge of regional geography, biological species, and cultural history.
-Our integrative team of specialists offers clients over 60 years of combined experience in comprehensive research and contemporary regulatory solutions.
+Geōde Environmental—a certified DBE, SBE, and WBE—is an environmental and urban planning firm based in Bishop, CA. Geōde is positioned at the nexus of science and policy with intimate knowledge of regional geography, biological species, and cultural history.
+Our integrative team of specialists offers clients decades of combined experience in comprehensive research and contemporary regulatory solutions.

 As a women-owned business, Geōde is committed to closing the gender and wage gap.
 We strive to empower women through leadership roles and offer fair, competitive compensation.
 We also provide paid maternity leave, opportunities to work from home, and other support programs for mothers.
 To deliver innovative compliance and regulatory solutions to our clients, we actively partner with and support other small businesses and women entrepreneurs.